Q. How do I contact Continuing Education and Professional Development?

 A. Every student taking courses through Continuing Education and Professional Development is assigned a Drake University student identification number.
 You will receive this 9 digit number via email the first time you are registered in the Drake University system.
 It is also found in the upper right hand corner of your transcript.
 If you cannot find your ID number, please contact our office and we can provide your ID number.

 Q. What is my initial password?

-A. You are issued a temporary password when you first register for a course, which is your birthdate in the following format:
+A. You are set up with a case-sensitive default password when you first register for a course, which is your birthdate in MmmDDYYYY! format.